DKDave/Scripts/README.md

 # My scripts

-This repository is a collection of various QuickBMS and Noesis scripts I've written, which may or may not be of use to somebody.
+This is a collection of various QuickBMS and Noesis scripts I've written for extracting data from many game archives, covering multiple playforms.